TEMPTAG/Employee-Tracker/README.md

 ## Description

-Employee Tracker is a command-line application designed to manage a company’s employee database with ease.
-This tool is ideal for business owners and managers who need to organize, view, and update their employee information efficiently.
-The application allows users to view and manage departments, roles, and employees within their organization.
-Built using Node.js, Inquirer, and PostgreSQL, Employee Tracker provides a user-friendly interface to interact with the database directly from the command line.
+The Employee Management System is a command-line application that allows users to manage a company's employee database.
+This application is built using Node.js, Inquirer, and PostgreSQL.
+It provides an intuitive interface for performing various operations such as viewing, adding, updating, and deleting departments, roles, and employees, as well as viewing the total utilized budget for each department.

 ![Screenshot of Application Sample](/assets/images/applicationScreenshot.jpg) [You can see the application in action HERE](https://drive.google.com/file/d/1a19cl-l-veJVHmVXyiqAyD7t0UCAxsue/view)